 The apartment has two larger bedrooms.
 There are modestly bright (when the Scottish sun allows it) and are furnished.

 The apartment has a full kitchen, with dishwasher, freezer, washing machine, and plenty of space for cooking.
 There's a bath and electric shower, a large living-room/dining room with a comfortable couch, and friendly neighbours.
 I provide bedding and towels.

 I prefer to have one person at a time.

 I'm a non-smoker, and smoking (tobacco or anything else) should be done elsewhere.
 In terms of food, my approach has been a bit simple -- I buy the food I normally eat, and you are welcome to eat it.
 I am open to discussions when that needs to change.
 My aim is to make sure there's basic vegetarian food in the house: fruit, vegetables, rice and pasta, herbs and spices, tea and coffee.
 There is a fridge and a separate freezer as well as some cupboard space so you are welcome to buy stuff I don't tend to buy, like bread and meat.
 If you'd like to cook and eat together, then that's totally up to you.

 One of the volunteers has written a useful Google document with some tips about how we can look after the flat and each other, and about Edinburgh.
 Ask me for a link.

-Both Edinburgh's Tesco superstore and a 24 hour M&S food store are very close.
+Both supermarkets and a 24 hour food store are very close.
 There's a bicycle rack over the road.
-The neighbourhood has many cafes, restaurants, bars and the Royal Botanical Gardens are a short walk.
-The 8, 23 and 27 buses go to the city centre in just a few stops.
-The tram from the airport stops at St. Andrew's Square and York Place, which are both a kilometer from the flat.
-The Airlink express bus from the airport stops at Princes Street, which is also less than a mile away.
+The neighbourhood has many cafes, restaurants, and bars within a short walk.
+The buses goes to the city centre in just a few stops.
+The tram from the airport, like the Airlink express bus from the airport, stops at Princes Street, which is also less than a mile away.